 Giant Rainbow - FREE Knitting Pattern

-I love spotting all the rainbows in people's windows when I'm out on my walks with Mr. SL.
-I really wanted to join in and as I have a room full of yarn I dug out some wool from my stash and spent a couple of evenings knitting my own rainbow.
-I didn't intend for it to have a face, but after sewing it up thought, how could it not?!
+I love spotting all the pictures of rainbows in people's windows when I'm out on my walks with Mr. SL.
+I really wanted to join in too.
+As I have a room full of yarn, I dug out some wool from my stash and spent a couple of evenings knitting my own rainbow.
+I didn't intend for it to have a face, but after sewing it up thought how could it not?!

-I used Rico Essentials Big as I've been using it for another design and really liked working with it.
+I used Rico Essentials Big chunky yarn to make my rainbow as I've been using it to knit lovely chunky jumpers and really liked working with it.
 As it's 50% wool and 50% acrylic it gives the knitting a good structure, which is what I like when designing softies!

-As with most of my patterns you can knit the rainbow using the recommended materials or use something from your stash, using a different weight of yarn will change the size of the finished rainbow.
-All of my patterns include every row so they scale up and down easily.
+As with most of my patterns you can knit the rainbow using the recommended materials or use something from your stash.
+Using a different weight of yarn will change the size of the finished rainbow.
+All of my patterns include every row so they can be scaled up or down easily.

-A small amount of black chunky or super chunky yarn for the mouth.
+You'll also need a small amount of black chunky or super chunky yarn for the mouth of your rainbow.

-Eyes - 24mm black toy eyes and washers.
-Or you could embroider them using some black super chunky yarn
+- Eyes - 2x 24mm black toy eyes and washers.
+Or you could embroider them using some black super chunky yarn.
+If you're making your sunshine for a child, always embroider the eyes instead of using toy eyes.

-8mm (US 11) circular knitting needles - 60cm (24 in) cable, I used the pair below which are made by Hiya Hiya.
+If you're making your rainbow in the Rico Essentials Big chunky yarn, I recommend using 8mm (US 11) circular knitting needles with a 60cm (24in) cable.
+I used the pair in the image below which are made by Hiya Hiya.

 CHANGING THE YARN WEIGHT